damianhakert/damianhakert.github.io/source/posts/2016-06-09-continuous-delivery-with-gitlab-and-convox.html.md

 * Virtual Private Cloud spanning 3 availability zones

-* EC2 and an AutoScale Groups (ASG) with at least 3 instances
+* EC2 and an AutoScale Group (ASG) with at least 3 instances

 * EC2 Container Service (ECS)